Cattle & Bison Health

 These ticks are capable of carrying the protozoa, or microscopic parasites, Babesia bovis or B. bigemina, commonly known as cattle fever.
 The Babesia organism attacks and destroys red blood cells, causing acute anemia, high fever, and enlargement of the spleen and liver, ultimately resulting in death for up to 90 percent of susceptible naive cattle.

 The fever tick has been a threat to American agriculture for generations.
 The disease caused enormous economic losses to the U.S. cattle industry in the late 1800s and early 1900s.
 Since that time, the TAHC and the USDA - Animal and Plant Health Inspection Service - Veterinary Services works together to protect the state and nation from the pest and its repercussions.

-Today, portions of 9 South Texas counties have established fever tick quarantines.
-The counties include, Cameron, Live Oak, Hidalgo, Kinney, Maverick, Starr, Webb, Willacy and Zapata.
+Today, portions of eight South Texas counties have established fever tick quarantines.
+The counties include, Cameron, Live Oak, Kinney, Maverick, Starr, Webb, Willacy and Zapata.

 There are three types of Fever Tick Quarantine Areas; The Permanent Fever Tick Quarantine "Buffer" Zone, a Control Purpose Quarantine Area, and a Temporary Preventative Quarantine Area.
 To learn more about the statewide fever tick response, please visit the TAHC Monthly Fever Tick Situation Report.

 Within quarantine areas, all livestock (cattle and equine) and live or hunted wildlife (such as nilgai antelope and white-tailed deer) that are capable of hosting fever ticks, are subject to movement restrictions, inspections and treatment as prescribed by TAHC fever tick regulations.

 - TAHC Fever Tick Brochure